DMC DeLorean

 The DMC DeLorean is a rear-engine, two-seat sports car manufactured and marketed by John DeLorean's DeLorean Motor Company (DMC) for the American market from 1981 until 1983—ultimately the only car brought to market by the fledgling company.
-The DeLorean is sometimes referred to by its internal DMC pre-production designation, DMC-12, although this was not used in sales or marketing materials for the production model.
+The DeLorean is sometimes referred to by its internal pre-production designation, DMC-12, although this was not used in sales or marketing materials for the production model.

-Designed by Giorgetto Giugiaro, the DeLorean is noted for its gull-wing doors and brushed stainless-steel outer body panels, as well as its lack of power and performance.
+Designed by Giorgetto Giugiaro, the DeLorean is noted for its gull-wing doors and brushed stainless-steel outer body panels, as well as its relatively modest performance.
+It uses the V6 PRV engine used in Peugeot, Renault, and Volvo Cars.

+With the first production car announced on January 21, 1981, the design incorporated numerous minor revisions to the hood, wheels and interior before production ended in late December 1982, shortly after DMC filed for bankruptcy.
+Total production reached an estimated 9,000 units.
 Though its production was short-lived, the DeLorean became widely known after it was featured as the time machine in the Back to the Future films.

-With the first production car completed on January 21, 1981, the design incorporated numerous minor revisions to the hood, wheels and interior before production ended in late December 1982, shortly after DMC filed for bankruptcy and after total production reached an estimated 9,000 units.

-Despite the car having a reputation for poor build quality and an unsatisfactory driving experience, the DeLorean continues to have a strong following, driven in part by the popularity of Back to the Future.
+Despite acquiring a reputation for poor build quality and an unsatisfactory driving experience, the DeLorean continues to have a strong following.
 6,500 DeLoreans were estimated to still be on the road as of 2015.

 History

-John DeLorean joined General Motors (GM) in engineering in 1956 and in 1965 became the youngest division head in company history.
-By the early 1970s, it was believed by some that he would rise to President of GM.
-However, in 1973, John DeLorean left GM and formed his own car company, the DeLorean Motor Company.
+In 1973, John DeLorean left General Motors and formed his own car company, the DeLorean Motor Company.
 Its first vehicle was to be a 2-seat coupe-body sports car.

-When details surrounding the DeLorean were first announced in the mid-1970s, there were numerous plans and rumors that the DeLorean would have many advanced features, such as elastic reservoir moulding (ERM), a unit-construction plastic chassis, a mid-engine layout, a driver-side airbag, 10-mph bumpers and ultrawide Pirelli P7 tires; none of these would materialize in the production vehicle.
+When details surrounding the DeLorean were first announced in the mid-1970s, there were rumors that the DeLorean would incorporate advanced features, such as a plastic unibody chassis produced using Elastic Reservoir Molding (ERM), (Note: Similar to the chassis design used in the Vega-based XP-898 concept car), a mid-engine layout, a driver-side airbag, 10-mph bumpers, and ultrawide (195/50VR-15 front and 265/50VR-16 rear) Pirelli P7 tires that enabled the car to achieve 0.9g of lateral acceleration; none of these would materialize in the production vehicle.

+Stainless steel was chosen for the outer surfaces primarily due to a paint-finish problem with ERM.
+Rather than trying to solve the painting, John DeLorean chose to use stainless skin.
+The increased cost of using stainless steel was offset by deducting the normal cost of painting a vehicle.
+Allegheny Ludlum built promotional vehicles for Ford in the 1970s using stainless steel and based on those cars, John DeLorean and chief engineer Bill Collins chose to use stainless steel instead of aluminum.

-Originally, the car was intended to have a centrally mounted Wankel rotary engine.
+Originally, the car was intended to have a centrally-mounted Wankel rotary engine.
 The engine selection was reconsidered when Comotor production ended and the favored engine became the Ford Cologne V6 engine.
+The chassis was initially planned to use ERM, which would lighten the car and lower its production costs.
+DeLorean had purchased patent rights to the essentially untested ERM technology, but it was eventually found to be unsuitable.